2023-12-13 00:45:00

 Several members also pushed to include Dakota language on the seal, pointing out that the word Minnesota is derived from the Dakota Mni Sota Makoce, meaning “Land Where the Waters Reflect the Clouds.”

-Minnesota should be “thinking about the first language of this land” and “paying respect to that longer history” in its state seal, said commission member Kate Beane, a Dakota woman who spent years as director of Native American Initiatives for the Minnesota Historical Society.
+Minnesota should be “thinking regarding the first language of this land” and “paying respect to that longer history” in its state seal, said commission member Kate Beane, a Dakota woman who spent years as director of Native American Initiatives for the Minnesota Historical Society.

-Some members opposed the move, noting state law authorizing the commission says any “symbols, emblems, or likenesses that represent only a single community or person … may not be included in a design” and the change could open the new state seal up to potential legal challenges.
+Some members opposed the move, noting state law authorizing the commission says any “symbols, emblems, or likenesses that represent only a single community or person … may not be included in a design” and the change might open the new state seal up to potential legal challenges.

 “Do we or do we not want taxpayer dollars defending this decision here?” said Republican Rep. Bjorn Olson, a nonvoting member of the commission.
 “This is controversial.
 This is on the line.”